• About

 Serving Ideas

 Warm and fluffy pita bread is one of the most delicious gifts to ever fill my belly.
-I love to eat them plain, or smeared with melted butter and a little salt.
-Of course, they’re fantastic with all sorts of fillings like falafel, gyro, Greek meatballs (or any type of meatball), chicken souvlaki, and Greek salad.
-Sometimes, I’ll use them as a giant spoon to scoop up dips and sauces like hummus, baba ganoush, tzatziki, or anything else that needs dipping.
+I love eating them plain, fresh off the skillet, or smeared with a little melted butter and a sprinkle of salt.
+But they’re even better stuffed with flavorful fillings like crispy falafel, juicy gyro meat, Greek meatballs (or any type of meatball), chicken souvlaki, or a big scoop of Greek salad.
+They’re also perfect for wrapping up leftovers, like my Greek Chicken Salad—just tuck the marinated Greek chicken and salad into a pita pocket for a quick and satisfying lunch.
+And when I’m feeling snacky, I’ll tear them into pieces and use them to scoop up all my favorite dips—hummus, baba ganoush, tzatziki, or anything else that’s creamy, garlicky, or worth mopping up.

 Make-Ahead Instructions